 - To become a premier community educational facility by developing and utilizing the ship’s unique size and range of facilities in support of science, math, history and geography curricula.

-Over 5-1/2 million people have visited LEXINGTON since she opened as a Museum in 1992.
+Over 5-1/2 million people have visited LEX since she opened as a Museum in 1992.

 Capt.
 Stephen Banta

 - David Engel

 - Gloria Hicks

 - Bob Lacy, Jr.

 - Tony LaMantia